From Vision to Reality: The Story of the Blue Ridge Parkway

 Pleasing the Viewer: The Parkway’s Purpose and Speed Limit

-They also set a restriction in place to prevent anything detracting from the views.
-Drivers did not encounter heavy trucks, telephone poles, billboards, power lines, or commercial buildings anywhere on the parkway.
+Restrictions were also in place to prevent anything detracting from the views.
+Drivers did not encounter heavy trucks, telephone poles, billboards, power lines or commercial buildings anywhere on the parkway.
 And the maximum speed limit was set at 45 miles per hour.

 The slower speed limit was intentional.
 Unlike highways designed for efficiency and speed, the parkway was meant to be enjoyed at a leisurely pace–allowing one to savor the scenery.